Your COVID-19 vaccine questions answered

 We need vaccines to help bring the COVID-19 pandemic under control and get us back to a new normal, but you might have some questions about it.

-With vaccinations already being rolled out in New Zealand, we sat down with nib Group Executive Chief & Health Medical Officer Dr Mellissa Naidoo to answer some of the most common questions about the COVID-19 vaccine.
+With vaccinations already being rolled out in New Zealand, we aim to answer your most common questions about the COVID-19 vaccine.

 Despite the record-breaking speed of COVID-19 vaccine development, there have been no short cuts in safety testing.
 All vaccines approved in New Zealand go through a rigorous programme of testing conducted through Medsafe, our country’s medical regulatory authority.